owainlewis/athena/README.markdown

 # Scout

-Scout is an easy tool for mining data from web pages.
+A tool for mining data from web pages.

-Ultimately, the aim of the library will be to make it really easy to quickly crawl and analyse web pages.

 ## Usage